Sun-in-VR/tall-peaks/README.md

 # Installation
 ## For Singleplayer
-  1. Download TallPeaks or TallPeaksLite.
+  1. Download TallPeaks or TallPeaksLite from the releases tab on the right.
   2. Begin creating a new world.
   3. Press on the button labeled 'Data Packs'
   4. Drag and drop the file you downloaded into the left column.